MikeDeGan/docs/docs/Performance.md

 # Tips for web site performance

-## network transfer optimizations
+## Network Transfer Optimizations

-1. minimize your html, css and js files.
+- Minimize your html, css and js files.

-Optimize images
+## Optimize images

 - use the appropriate image format for the job
   - animations - use a gif